 For the remainder of today’s blog, I would like to share with you how you would begin a Texas family law case.
 For example, if you wanted to file for divorce you would need to file an Original Petition for Divorce.
 Doing so would make you the petitioner in your case.
 Your spouse would then be the Respondent because he or she would need to respond with an Answer to your Petition.

 Before you start to think about any of the actual issues of your case, you would need to consider where your case should be filed.
-Most people will file for divorce in the county where they reside because that is the only venue that is appropriate.
+Most people will file for divorce in the county where they reside because that is the only appropriate venue.
 However, if you have recently moved, or plan on moving soon that may not make sense for you.

 To file for divorce in Texas, you or your spouse would need to have resided in the county where your divorce is to be filed for at least the past ninety days and in Texas (anywhere in Texas) for the past six months.

 What are the grounds for your divorce?

 A divorce can be filed in Texas for any reason or none at all.
 I will tell potential clients that you can file for divorce because you don’t like the way that he chews his dinner.
 You can base your divorce on any reason at all and a court will grant your divorce so long as you meet the procedural rules of doing so.
 Tomorrow’s blog will begin by discussing the factors that can lead to a divorce being filed as well as the role that these fault grounds can play in getting a divorce started.